Design a compact plumbing distribution system.

 - Design plumbing trunks and branches to store as little water as possible by running the smallest diameter pipe allowed by code between the hot water source and each fixture.

-- To meet EPA WaterSense criteria, calculate the stored volume between each water source and water use point and ensure that not more than 0.5 gallons of water is stored between the water source and the use point.
+- To maximize water savings, calculate the stored volume between each water source and water use point and ensure that not more than 0.5 gallons of water is stored between the water source and the use point.
 If the volume between each water source and water use point is more than 0.5 gallons, redesign the floor plan and plumbing layout until it is less than 0.5 gallons.
 See the Compliance tab for information regarding pipe volume per length for various pipe diameters.

 Another efficient plumbing layout method is Demand Plumbing.